maisam2004/travel_planning_project/readm.md

 ###### for account page

-to show wished holiday form which was filled in homepage
+to show wished holiday form which was filled and sumbited on homepage

 ```
 @app.route('/account', methods=['GET', 'POST'])